CrystalinSpanish/CrystalinSpanish/README.md

+Bienvenidos!
-- 👋 Hi, I’m @CrystalinSpanish
+- 👋 Hola, I’m @CrystalinSpanish
-- 👀 I’m interested in learning new transferable skills that can help make my life easier.
+- 👀 I’m interested in making an interactive app to help B2C interaction.
-- 🌱 I’m currently learning how to pivot from my financial background in accounting into more tech roles.
-I'm also learning how to play chess.
+- 🌱 I’m currently learning programming in HTML, CSS and Javascript.
-- 💞️ I’m looking to collaborate on cool projects and transform data.
+- 💞️ I’m looking to make my first website to help increase sales for small business.
+I hope to build an app to help meet business needs.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: UIUC alum and first gen trying to learn some problem solving skills.
+- ⚡ Fun fact: I have an ice cream truck business.

 <!---
 CrystalinSpanish/CrystalinSpanish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.